nurrimahrima/Deployment-Rest-API/README.md

 **IV.
 How The Model Interface Works**<br>

 As statement above, this API deployment will be testing on API testing called *Postman*.
-How the user interface in Postman works will be explained in the notepad => 'how_test_works.txt'
+How the user interface in Postman works?
+First, you need to copy my *pythonanywhere* link to connect with the server : rimaanr.pythonanywhere.com/api and paste it with format POST like in this picture below.
+And then you need to make sure that the 'Header' format
 ➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖<br>

 **V. Interpretation**<br>